Do you remember what it felt like to be scolded by your parents? Or to receive a condescending sermon from a teacher or employer?

 The steps, tips, and techniques out there are numerous enough to rival the stars.
 And like these stars, most of them are just shiny and sparkling beacons: pretty but not realistically attainable.
 So, where does that leave you?

 Let us go back to the parent-and-teacher scenario earlier.
 The failure in communication occurred not because of what they had to say but because of how they made you feel.
 With this knowledge in mind, try to switch your role now and look at how this information helps you as the speaker.
 If you were the one who had to present an idea or persuade a group to agree with your point, how does knowing about the role of feelings help you achieve your goal?

-The first step is to do a self-check.
+The first step to achieving communication sensitivity is to do a self-check.

 Figure out how you feel and what kind of disposition you are in.
 Are you in an emotional state where you can objectively respond to the person?
 Do you have any biases that might skew your point or negotiation tactics?